Picocrypt/Picocrypt/README.md

 ```

 ## Linux
 To use Picocrypt on Linux, you can download the raw binary <a href="https://github.com/Picocrypt/Picocrypt/releases/latest/download/Picocrypt">here</a> (you may need to install the packages below).
-Alternatively, you can try the <a href="https://github.com/Picocrypt/Picocrypt/releases/latest/download/Picocrypt.deb">.deb</a>, run Picocrypt through Wine, or compile from source using the instructions in the `src/` directory.
+Alternatively, you can try the <a href="https://github.com/Picocrypt/Picocrypt/releases/latest/download/Picocrypt.deb">.deb</a>, <a href="https://flathub.org/apps/io.github.picocrypt.Picocrypt">Flatpak</a>, run Picocrypt through Wine, or compile from source using the instructions in the `src/` directory.
 ```
 sudo apt install -y libc6 libgcc-s1 libgl1 libgtk-3-0 libstdc++6 libx11-6
 ```